SimonBlanke/Hyperactive/README.md

 <br>

-Hyperactive is primarly a <b>hyperparameter optimization toolkit</b>, that aims to simplify the model-selection and -tuning process.
+Hyperactive is primarily a <b>hyperparameter optimization toolkit</b>, that aims to simplify the model-selection and -tuning process.
 You can use any machine- or deep-learning package and it is not necessary to learn new syntax.
 Hyperactive offers <b>high versatility</b> in model optimization because of two characteristics:

   - You can define any kind of model in the objective function.
 It just has to return a score/metric that gets maximized.
   - The search space accepts not just 'int', 'float' or 'str' as data types but even functions, classes or any python objects.